SanderMertens/dDDS/README.md

 # dDDS (dynamic DDS)

-This project is a prototype for a dynamic DDS API which allows for the creation of types at runtime.
-The API provides OpenSpliceDDS compatible metadescriptors based on dynamically created types.
+This project is a prototype for a dynamic DDS API which allows for the creation and discovery of types at runtime.
+The API provides
+OpenSpliceDDS compatible metadescriptors based on dynamically created types.

 The API allows for creating dynamic readers and writers, and send/receive samples over DDS.
 The API uses JSON to get and set values.
 Not all DDS features are supported yet.
 See 'Limitations' for what is not yet possible.